snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 Ollama allow mixed inference of CPU and GPU (you can offload some model layers into VRAM for faster inference), so you can roughly add up your RAM and VRAM as your total memory space.
 Apart from the model weight (158 GB and 404 GB), there should also be some memory space leaved for context cache.
 The more you leaved, the larger context window you can set.

-I tested the two models on my workstation with four-way RTX 4090 (4 x 24 GB), quad-channel DDR5 5600 memory (4 x 96 GB) and a ThreadRipper 7980X CPU (64 cores).
+I tested both the two models on my workstation with four-way RTX 4090 (4 x 24 GB), quad-channel DDR5 5600 memory (4 x 96 GB) and a ThreadRipper 7980X CPU (64 cores).
+Note that you _don't_ need such a "luxury" spec if you only wanna run the dynamically quantized version.
 Roughly, the generation speed is

 - `DeepSeek-R1-UD-IQ1_M`: 7-8 tokens/s for short text generation (~500 tokens)
     - 4-5 tokens/s if no GPUs are used (fully inferenced on CPU).